Factobotics/FlexHex-Rose-AP/docs/getting-started.md

 - **Measurements:**

-    To start using the system, measurements should be defined.
+    To start using the module, measurements are one of the things that must be defined.

     Measurement defines how module treats and processes subscription data from Orion Context Broker.